megorei/website-neo4j-ruby/source/how-tos/_sinatra_neo4j_app.md

 #### Sinatra

-At first create a Gemfile and add sinatra, neo4j and haml to it:
+At first create a Gemfile and add Sinatra, Neo4j and Haml to it:

 **Gemfile**